Editor in Chief

 First, you will need to activate the registry editor, which we of course must caution you to be careful doing.
 If you are undaunted, here are the steps:

-After that you are done, and you might notice a difference in your everyday activities.1.
-Swipe in from the right of the screen, hit search, type “regedit” and select the app.
+1. Swipe in from the right of the screen, hit search, type “regedit” and select the app.

 2. Navigate to the proper key